eseckft/BitAds.ai/docs/validating.md

 ## Overview

 This document provides detailed instructions for deploying, launching, and reinitializing the validator project.
 It includes key steps like setting up the environment, running scripts, and using the PM2 ecosystem file for auto-update. **Important: Ensure that port 443 is open and available for secure HTTPS communication with the validator.
-All validator commands should be run from the `sudo su -` environment to avoid permission issues.**
+All validator commands should be run from the `sudo -s` environment to avoid permission issues.**

 ## Table of Contents